Staten Island Child Support Enforcement Lawyers- Call Today (347) 461-0760

 judge rendering decision on child support enforcement case

 In New York, child support orders can be enforced either by administrative action or by court action.
 These methods are not exclusive, and in fact, it is common for the local child support enforcement agency to seize income tax refunds, suspend driver’s licenses, and take other action even while a child support action is pending in court.
 This enforcement operates under the legal framework that balances the rights and needs of both custodial and non-custodial parents to ensure fair support for the child.
+When significant changes occur in a parent’s financial situation or other circumstances, a modification of the support order may be necessary to reflect these new conditions.
+Legal questions may arise in these situations, and guidance from legal professionals can serve the needs of the involved clients effectively.

 If you are a subject child under 21 who is no longer living with a parent, you may, in some circumstances, be able to file your own child support enforcement case.
+These cases might evolve into broader family law issues, as they sometimes intersect with child custody matters that require thorough legal expertise.

 Administrative Enforcement Of Support Orders